PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 # Create a new encryption key
 dd if=/dev/urandom bs=32 count=1 of=/.data.key

-# Setting the approprieate permission
+# Set the approprieate permission
 chmod 400 /.data.key

-# Making the key immutable
+# Make the key immutable
 chattr +i /.data.key

 # Create a new dataset with encryption enabled